Joystream/community-repo/workinggroup-reports/storage_group/report-15.md

 This is the 15th report for the Storage Provider Working Group.
 Storage nodes have been quite stable for last week.

-1/ New proposal on Storage Working Group salaries has been accepted https://testnet.joystream.org/#/proposals/576 2/ SW Group agreed to have lower salaries but have no changes in the total SP number 3/ Work on the follwing OKRs is in progress:
-3.1/ 22.SP-1 - Storage OKRs
-3.2/ 22.SP-2 - Storage Provider Sanctions
+New proposal on Storage Working Group salaries has been accepted https://testnet.joystream.org/#/proposals/576.
+SW Group agreed to have lower salaries but have no changes in the total SP number.
+Work on the follwing OKRs is in progress: 22.SP-1 - Storage OKRs, 22.SP-2 - Storage Provider Sanctions.
 First drafts are developed and being discussed.

 ## Current ipfs repo size : 741 GB